MoldyMacaroniX/dashword.net/_src/posts/geometry-dash-did-robtop-really-say-there-would-only-be-2-3-mythics-a-year.md

 While RobTop never gave an exact estimate, he did say there would be "Godlike" (the original name for "Mythic") levels "a few times a year," which is likely where the false recollection comes from.

-RobTop started by saying Godlike levels will almost never happen:
+RobTop started by saying Godlike levels would almost never happen:

 ![yea well godlike will almost never happen BUT](https://i.imgur.com/KEpe1v1.png)